hendrikmi/mailmatic/README.md

 ## Technology stack

 Under the hood MailMatic is running [OpenAI's GTP-3 model Davinci](https://beta.openai.com/docs/models/gpt-3).
 The interactions with Davinci are handled by a serverless AWS backend written in Python.
 The frontend is built with [NextJS](https://nextjs.org/) and [TailwindCSS](https://tailwindcss.com/) written in Typescript and is hosted on [Vercel](https://vercel.com/dashboard).
 User authentication is handled via [Firebase](https://firebase.google.com/).
-The rate limiter is implemented using [Redis](https://redis.com/).
+Rate limiting is implemented using [Redis](https://redis.com/).

 ![mailmatic-architecture](./img/mailmatic-architecture.png)